 Call Our Baltimore Posterior Cord Malpractice Lawyer for a Free Consultation

-At the Law Offices of Randolph Rice, our lawyers represent injury victims and their families and work to get them compensation for birth injuries and other types of injuries.
+At the Rice, Murtha & Psoras, our lawyers represent injury victims and their families and work to get them compensation for birth injuries and other types of injuries.
 If your baby suffered a posterior cord injury during delivery, call our Baltimore posterior cord injury attorneys today to schedule a free legal consultation.
 Our phone number is (410) 694-7291.